vepo/vepo/README.md

 You can find more about me on [blog.vepo.dev](https://blog.vepo.dev/about/). 😀

 Here you can find a lot of Java Proof of Concepts (POCs).
-I work mostly with Java, and now I'm applying my knowledge on deploying 5G solutions.

 Try [this formatter](https://gist.github.com/vepo/ca87d614a983ecf9568bf891b0ad0032) for Java Editor on Eclipse